brightway-lca/brightway2/docs/lca.rst

 8838    9349    4294967295  4294967295  1       1.5490
 ======= ======= =========== =========== ======= ======

-As this is a parameter array for a LCI database, it gives values that will be inserted into the technosphere and biosphere matrices, i.e. values from the dataset exchanges.
+As this is a parameter array for a LCI database, the ``input`` and ``output`` columns give values that will be inserted into the technosphere and biosphere matrices, i.e. values from the dataset exchanges.

 There are also some columns for uncertainty information, but these would only be a distraction for now.
 The complete spec for the uncertainty fields is given in the `stats_arrays documentation <http://stats-arrays.readthedocs.org/en/latest/>`_.